j0nathanj/CTF-WriteUps/2018/GoogleCTF-2018/pwn/SFTP/README.md

 Flag: `CTF{Moar_Randomz_Moar_Mitigatez!}`

-The exploit code attached below is very detailed, I added a lot of documentation to it to make the reading of it more convinient.
+The exploit code attached below is very detailed, I added a lot of documentation to it to make the reading of it more convenient.
 (The exploit code is also attached, called `exploit.py`)

 [exploit.py](https://github.com/j0nathanj/CTF-WriteUps/blob/master/2018/GoogleCTF-2018/pwn/SFTP/exploit.py)